 Unlearn Some Bad Habits and Myths

-I’ve developed three online courses that can help you navigate the complexities of ministry and leadership and unlearn some things that are working against you.
+If you want to drill deeper into honing and crafting your skills and insights, I’ve developed three online courses that can help you navigate the complexities of ministry and leadership and unlearn some things that are working against you.

 The Art of Better Preaching walks you through 12 ways to anchor and improve your preaching content, writing and even delivery.

 Breaking 200 Without Breaking You will help your church scale past the 200 attendance barrier.